neondatabase/website/content/docs/extensions/pgrag.md

 create extension if not exists rag_jina_reranker_v1_tiny_en cascade;
 ```

+The first extension is the `pgrag` extension.
+The other two extensions are the model extensions for local tokenising, embedding generation, and reranking.
 The three extensions have no dependencies on each other, but all depend on `pgvector`.
-Specify `cascade` to ensure `pgvector` is installed alongside them.
+Specifying `cascade` ensures that `pgvector` is installed.

 ---